 The Lotus 79 was said to corner as if truly on rails and it took

-Prix wins in 1978.
-The impact upon racing created by ground
+six Grand Prix wins in 1978.
+The impact upon racing created by

-were so astounding that by the end of 1981 the ground effects
+ground effects cars were so astounding that by the end of 1981 the

 ...
 Meanwhile, Chapman's R & D team at Ketteringham Hall came upwith Lotus's way of tackling what had now evolved into a totally stupid set of technical regulations.
 Skirted Grand Prix cars may well have thrown the technical initiative to the innovative British constructors but, properly engineered, they at least had predictable handling characteristics and their suspensions, though regarded as stiff by the standards of their time, were not in the same league as the rock-hard breed of F 1 machines which were spawned by the fIxed-skirt rules.
 FISA may have known what it was seeking to achieve, but the route by which it set out to reduce cornering spee ds was strewn with technical problems.
 Lotus's answer was the twin-chassis type 86, originally tested at the end of 1980 during the last season of the sliding-skIrt regulations.